 ]]>

-https://debrawakitsch.com/describe-the-beloved/feed/ 0 3681
+http://debrawakitsch.com/describe-the-beloved/feed/ 0 3681

-Drunk without wine https://debrawakitsch.com/drunk-without-wine/ https://debrawakitsch.com/drunk-without-wine/#respond Wed, 26 Oct 2016 18:05:05 +0000 http://debrawakitsch.com/?p=3679 Rumi: Where is the One Who makes my soul drunk without wine?
+Drunk without wine http://debrawakitsch.com/drunk-without-wine/ http://debrawakitsch.com/drunk-without-wine/#respond Wed, 26 Oct 2016 18:05:05 +0000 http://debrawakitsch.com/?p=3679 Rumi: Where is the One Who makes my soul drunk without wine?
 (Divan-e Shams-e Tabrizi, translation by A. Godlas) آنکه بی باده کند جان مرا مست کجاست؟ An keh bi-badeh konad jan-e mara mast kojast?
 I’ve gotten permission from … Continue reading

 The post Drunk without wine first appeared on Find Peace, Enlightenment, and Healing thru Sufism.